supamii/QttpServer/README.md

     SET QMAKESPEC=win32-msvc2015
     SET _ROOT=
     ```
-4. Launch MSVC developer console, `cd c:\qt-5.5.0\` and execute `qt5vars.cmd`
+4. Launch MSVC developer console, `cd c:\qt-5.5.0\` and execute `qt5vars.cmd` to load environment variables
 5. In the same MSVC developer console, execute the configuration script.
-Below are configuration options that worked well on my machine against MSVC 2015.
+Below are configuration options that worked well on my machine against MSVC 2015:

     ```batch
     configure.bat -platform win32-msvc2015 -debug -nomake examples -opensource -skip qtwebkit -skip qtwebchannel -skip qtquick1 -skip qtdeclarative
     ```
 6. Build with `nmake` or `jom`
-7. Add the MSVC 2015 tool-chain to QtCreator: It's a little tricky but it should be straight forward.
+7. Add the MSVC 2015 tool-chain to QtCreator - It's a little tricky but it should be straight forward.

-   Create an empty project.
+   Create an empty project and load it in QtCreator

    Go to the `Projects > Manage Kits.. > Build & Run > Qt Versions > Add...` and select C:\qt-5.5.0\qtbase\bin\qmake and include somewhere in the label MSVC2015.